criscara-dev/dendron-template/vault/salesforce-platform.certifications.Vlocity.md

 ### VPE 1
 2021-01-28 10:02
 Notes:
-ex. levels: 1/2/3 from easy to hard
+Exercises levels: 1/2/3 from easy to hard
-Assistance: my Group, Vlocity Community, Vlocity Industry Process Library and click on a process component
+Where to get assistance: my Group, Vlocity Community, Vlocity Industry Process Library and click on a process component

 #### VPE 1-1
 <details><summary>